Salutations! Thank you for checking out the Lawn Phix, and welcome!

 My backyard is now roughly 10,000 sq. ft.
 It’s all fenced in and is the home for my kids and dogs.
 We had a new addition put on last year, so a lot of the turf got trampled and smothered along the way.
 I also try to be as organic as possible back here… but also got smooshed with Poa Annua, too, so this 2019 will be interesting.

 So come along for the ride.
-I’m talking specifically to the Northeast cool season folks, as you know how harsh these winters can be.
+I’m talking to cool season folks, as you know how harsh these winters can be.
 But you warm season cats, I hope you can enjoy us from the polar-opposite climate.

 Disclaimer: I am not a lawn care professional.
 These tips I recommend are tactics that have worked brilliantly for me in the past.
 I do not, and will not try to mimic any of these aforementioned lawn care professionals.
 They’re all unique and great in their own right.
 I will always reference these guys whenever I provide any types of recommendations or suggestions.